Kintyre/ksconf/docs/source/dyn/cli.rst

       --keep KEEP, -k KEEP  Specify a pattern for files to preserve during an upgrade.
 Repeat this argument to keep multiple patterns.
-      --allow-local         Allow local/ and local.meta files to be extracted from the archive.
-Shipping local files is a Splunk app packaging violation so local files are blocked to prevent content from being overridden.
+      --allow-local         Allow local/* and local.meta files to be extracted from the archive.
       --git-sanity-check {off,changed,untracked,ignored}
-                            By default 'git status' is run on the destination folder to detect working tree or index modifications before the unarchive process starts, but this is configurable.
-Sanity check choices go from least restrictive to most thorough: Use 'off' to prevent any 'git status' safely checks.
-Use 'changed' to abort only upon local modifications to files tracked by git.
+                            By default 'git status' is run on the destination folder to detect working tree or index modifications before the unarchive process start.
+Sanity check choices go from least restrictive to most thorough:
+                            'off' prevents all safely checks. 'changed' aborts only upon local modifications to files tracked by git.
-                            Use 'untracked' (the default) to look for changed and untracked files before considering the tree clean.
-Use 'ignored' to enable the most intense safety check which will abort if local changes, untracked, or ignored files are found.
-NOTE: Sanity checks are automatically disabled if the app is not in a git working tree, or git is not installed.
+                            'untracked' (the default) looks for changed and untracked files. 'ignored' aborts is (any) local changes, untracked, or ignored files are found.
       --git-mode {nochange,stage,commit}
                             Set the desired level of git integration.
-The default mode is 'stage', where new, updated, or removed files are automatically handled for you.
-If 'commit' mode is selected, then files are committed with an auto- generated commit message.
+The default mode is *stage', where new, updated, or removed files are automatically handled for you.
 To prevent any 'git add' or 'git rm' commands from being run, pick the 'nochange' mode.
-Notes: (1) The git mode is irrelevant if the app is not in a git working tree.
-(2) If a git commit is incorrect, simply roll it back with 'git reset' or fix it with a 'git commit --amend' before the changes are pushed anywhere else.
-(That's why you're using git in the first place, right?)
       --no-edit             Tell git to skip opening your editor.
 By default you will be prompted to review/edit the commit message.
                             (Git Tip: Delete the content of the message to abort the commit.)
       --git-commit-args GIT_COMMIT_ARGS, -G GIT_COMMIT_ARGS
+                            Extra arguments to pass to 'git'